-How to wake up at 5 am
+How to Wake Up at 5 am

-7 minute read · By Warren Wong
+By Warren Wong

 It is 5 AM in the morning.
 It’s pitch black outside, except for the dimly lit lamp post stationed right outside my modest neighborhood house.
 The air raid sirens are going off.